LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/one-to-many/_index.md

 We are now ready to create a relationship between `Event` and `EventCategory`.
 <!-- TODO: Insert Correct Branch names below -->
 {{% notice blue "Note" "rocket" %}}
 The starter code for this chapter is found at the [Insert Branch Name](https://github.com/LaunchCodeEducation/CodingEvents) of `CodingEvents`.
 The final code presented in this chapter is found on the [Insert Branch Name](https://github.com/LaunchCodeEducation/CodingEvents).
-As always, code along to the videos on your own `CodingEvents` project.
+As always, code along on your own `CodingEvents` project.
 {{% /notice %}}

 ## Setting Up the Relationship